gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/speech_production_model.md

 ## Speech production model

-While the process of speech production is subject to a variety of physical effects, a relatively simple model can be used to explain it.
+While the process of speech production is subject to a variety of physical effects, a relatively simple model can be used to explain it (see [Wikipedia article](https://en.wikipedia.org/wiki/Source%E2%80%93filter_model)).
 Components of human speech can be loosely classified as either voiced or unvoiced.

 ### Speech production